 Keyword research is essential to ensuring your prospects are indeed using search to discover your products/services and to hone in all variations in search syntax.
 If folks aren’t searching what you’re selling, there is obviously no point in buying placement in search results.

-Google’s Keyword Planner Tool is your best friend during AdWords search campaign creation as it give you the ability to check and compare search volumes, create budget estimates, find additional keywords and more.
+Google’s Keyword Planner Tool is your best friend during Google Search Ads campaign creation as it gives you the ability to check and compare search volumes, create budget estimates, find additional keywords and more.

 Pay very close attention to search volumes, if you’re seeing that all your relevant searches have very low volumes, say 0 – 10, it’s a good indication that your customers are not seeking your service/product via search.
-On the flip side, thousands of monthly searches for your keywords is a great indicator that AdWords search is a very good fit for your business.
+On the flip side, thousands of monthly searches for your keywords is a great indicator that Google Search Ads are a very good fit for your business.

 What Do the Numbers Say?